 Yet that isn’t what it means: according to Wikipedia, anyway.
 It says that Orthodox Jews did not eat any hindquarters of beef.
 Since the kosher laws do not permit eating the sciatic nerve or any nearby blood vessels, kosher butchers generally sold that part to non-kosher butchers rather than going through the bother of removing them.
 For this reason, Jews tended to buy shoulder meat, the jodenhaas.

 That, to me, isn’t offensive.
 It’s a reference to a Jewish tradition, but doesn’t seem judgmental or derogatory to me.
-And of the possible jodenkoek explanations, only the third could be seen as derogatory.
+And of the possible jodenkoek explanations, only the third is derogatory.

 Yet something about both of these names bothers me.
 Somehow they just feel like negerzoenen and Zwarte Piet must feel to blacks.
 Naming foods after characteristics of an ethnic group makes us feel excluded, separate from the rest of the population.
 We Jews don’t all keep kosher anymore.
 We aren’t Shylocks.
 We, along with any immigrants who have come here to stay, are part of this society as much as ethnically Dutch people are.